OSGeo/gdal/gdal/doc/source/development/rfc/rfc47_dataset_caching.rst

        void        DestroyRBMMutex();
    };

-Many of the operations originally done by statics within GDALRasterBlock are now moved into the GDALRasterBlockManager.
+Many of the operations originally done by statistics:* within GDALRasterBlock are now moved into the GDALRasterBlockManager.

 GDALDataset